Lagging business travel takes shine off transatlantic restart - Up News Info

 “The absence of business travel will make the airlines wary of adding capacity back too quickly in the first three months of next year,” he said.

-(Writing by Sarah Young; Additional reporting by Rajesh Kumar Singh, Andres Gonzalez and Kate Holton; Editing by Jan Harvey)
+(Writing by Sarah Young; Additional reporting by Rajesh Kumar Singh, Andres Gonzalez and Kate Holton; Editing by Jan Harvey, Tim Hepher and Emelia Sithole-Matarise)

 Advertisement